Samsung’s latest flagship phablet has arrived but it’s not alone. This time around, Samsung are offering three versions of the Galaxy Note 10.

 Here’s a quick run-down on the biggest differences that you’ll want to know about before you choose which one to buy.

 The regular Galaxy Note 10 has a 6.3-inch Dynamic AMOLED display of the same quality found in the Galaxy S10.
-That means it is smaller than the 6.4-inch AMOLED found on the Galaxy Note 9 but still larger than the 6.1-inch AMOLED display you'd get from a Galaxy S10.
+Even if it is larger than the 6.1-inch AMOLED display you'd get from a Galaxy S10, it is actually smaller than the 6.4-inch AMOLED found on the Galaxy Note 9.

-Meanwhile, the Note 10 Plus and Note 10+ 5G come in at a hefty 6.8-inches.
+Meanwhile, the Galaxy Note 10+ and Note 10+ 5G come in at a hefty 6.8-inches.
 This makes it Samsung’s largest Note smartphone ever and well larger than both the 6.1-inch Galaxy S10 and Galaxy S10+.

-The other difference to note here (no pun intended) is that the regular Note 10’s Dynamic AMOLED display is only FHD+ where the screens on the Note 10+ and Note 10+ 5G are WQHD+, which means they have the advantage when it comes to resolution.
+The other difference to note here (no pun intended) is that the regular Note 10’s Dynamic AMOLED display is only FHD+ in resolution whereas the screens on the Note 10+ and Note 10+ 5G are WQHD+, which means they have the advantage.
+If you put the two side by side, the screen on the Note 10+ and Note 10+ 5G are going to deliver the better results.

 Charging is another area where the capabilities of the different Galaxy Note 10 models differ.